 Cholera comes from the Greek word kholē.
 Transmission of cholera usually occurs through the fecal-oral route because of contaminated food or water caused by poor sanitation.
 The first cholera pandemic began in 1816 in India and eventually spread by trade routes infecting China, Europe, North American, and the remainder of the world.
-It was a deadly disease that killed tens of millions of people include the most elite that included the French King Charles X, American President James K. Polk, and French socialite Madame Récamier,
+It was a deadly disease that killed tens of millions of people include the most elite such as the French King Charles X, American President James K. Polk, and French socialite Madame Récamier,

 Because it was so dangerous, people were concerned.
 This resulted in a group of British gentlemen being appointed by the Poor Law Commissioners to examine the conditions of the London Poor Houses.
 After their examination, they provided the following 22 tips that were published in an article titled, “Remedies Against the Cholera.”
 Their 22 tips are provided here almost verbatim:

 - We would urge the necessity, in cases of Cholera, of an instant recourse to medical aid, and also under every form and variety of indisposition, for during the prevalence of this epidemic all disorders are found to merge in the dominant disease.